null

 Start by looking at what sleep associations your baby has and can you gradually wean off these instead?

-We recommend using a Safe T Sleep, Snug Sheet or Babe Sleeper in conjunction with this technique, as it means your baby won't be standing up or crawling round the cot.
+We recommend using a Safe T Sleep in conjunction with this technique, as it means your baby won't be standing up or crawling round the cot.

 Do a feed with your baby ASLEEP at about 10pm.
 This means your baby will have a full tummy to last the night and it will reassure you that she doesn't need any feeds in the night.
 If your feel your baby needs another feed during the night, you could do a second dreamfeed later in the night, eg at 4am.